ryuukousho/Cog-RMH/README.md

 # Cog-RMH: Cognition-based Recalling Multiview History for Event Forecasting in Temporal Knowledge Graph

-This is the released codes of the submission to the IEEE Transactions on Knowledge and Data Engineering (TKDE):
+This is the released codes of the submission to the IEEE Transactions on Knowledge and Data Engineering (TKDE).
+Please note that no commercial use is permitted until the paper is accepted.

 ## Environment